tech-meetup-website/tech-meetup-website/README.md

 # Tech Meetup Website

-This project is a collaboration between multiple groups to help get a
+This project is a collaboration between multiple groups to help get an online presence up and running

-The target audience is a small budding community that wants to have an online presence.
 The meetup group may be interested in:

 A common meetup site may have this content:
 - Home Page